-The portfolio of research within the Cognition and Neurosciences Research Group focuses on three key themes: the development of language and cognition, sensory and perceptual systems, and social cognition and affective research.
-We contribute to the College of Health and Life Sciences wide themes of clinical and systems neuroscience, and vision, cognition, and language, and work closely with the Aston Institute of Health and Neurodevelopment.
+The portfolio of research within the Cognition and Neuroscience Research Group focuses on three key topics: the development of language and cognition, sensory and perceptual systems, and social cognition and affective research.
+We contribute to two of the College of Health and Life Sciences' four key multidisciplinary themes; clinical and systems neuroscience, and vision, cognition, and language.
+We work closely with the Aston Institute of Health and Neurodevelopment.

 We utilise a number of techniques as part of our research, including:

 - neuroimaging and clinical neurophysiology (MEG, fMRI, MRS, EEG, TMS)